zhampu/Hybrid-Public-Space-Template/Thesis.md

-# Hacking:a reciprocal form of interaction & Critical Making
+# Hacking: a reciprocal form of interaction & Critical Making

 In 2010 the term DIY citizenship and critical making was coined by Ratto and Boler, They articulate, “to be a citizen is no longer merely about the standard political activities of voting, advocating for policy changes, and protest; citizen action is diverse, participatory, and discoverable in unexpected locales….DIY citizenship draws attention to nondiscursive activity and “direct action.”[^82]